accessibilitysupported/a11ysupport.io/documentation/architecture.md

 * `preconditions` (array of string|optional): an array of strings that describe the preconditions for this assertion to be applicable
 * `operation_modes` (array of strings|required): contains command tags.
 Usually one of `sr/interaction`, `sr/reading`, or `vc`.
 These tags control which commands are shown to users while testing and to determine which types of AT the assertion applies to.

+**Note**: Many assertions are shared across features.
+These are defined in the build process.
+If the id of an assertion matches one of these common assertions, defaults are provided for required properties during the build process.
+Example ids include: "convey_name", "convey_role", "convey_value", "convey_change_in_value", "convey_boundaries", "convey_posinset", "convey_boolean_property", and "provide_shortcuts".

 Properties that are generated during the build process include:

 * `tests` (array|built): an array of test objects that reference this assertion